A chicken coop tractor that is both a chicken coop and a moveable chicken tractor! That’s what my husband built for our chickens.

 - Insulation (we haven’t used this yet, but may in the future)

 It may seem like a bit of a pain to add and remove tarps (we put them on when it’s bitterly cold and remove them on sunny winter days), but this has worked well for us.

 And since our cold weather season only lasts a few months, we just deal with the inconvenience.

 In an extremely cold northern climate, you may need to work harder to get your chicken tractor better insulated.

 Where to Find Mobile Chicken Tractor Build Plans

 If you’re interested in building a mobile chicken coop tractor like ours, we used these plans for the mega size.

 They also have plans for a mini and a medium-sized tractor if you need a different size.

-My husband didn’t feel like this was a simple project, but he only has minimal building experience.
-For someone more experienced, it would probably be easier!
+My husband didn’t feel like this was a simple project.
+For someone with a lot of construction experience, it would probably be somewhat easier!
 And, Kelsey was very helpful and responsive to all the questions we asked during the building process!